hxrda/PenetrationTesting_Tunkeutumistestaus/h4-Leviämässä.md

     - One-way hashing
         - Hash functions turn cleartext → fixed hash value (e.g., MD5, SHA-256).
         - Not reversible and not encryption.
-        - The purpose of hashing is to veriyfy the integrity of the clear text provided (e.g. email integrity validation).
+        - The purpose of hashing is to verify the integrity of the clear text provided
         - Salting should be used to avoid identical hashes for identical cleartext (passwords) and to make password cracking harder.
         - Example command for generating hashes on Linux: ` echo "example" | sha256sum`